Neurogenic Bladder

 5. Neuromodulation Therapy

-• Bladder Augmentation: Enlarging the bladder using tissue from other parts of the body to increase storage capacity.
+• Bladder Augmentation: Enlarging the bladder using bowel tissue to improve capacity.